Ajish777/Shop-Management-System/README.md

 # Code Explanation:

-a.
-Label(): It helps in the implementation of display boxes.
+* Label(): It helps in the implementation of display boxes.

-b.
-DateEntry(): It is useful in the selection of dates.
+* DateEntry(): It is useful in the selection of dates.

-c.
-Button(): This widget adds buttons to the application.
+* Button(): This widget adds buttons to the application.

-d.
-StringVar(): Management of the value of widgets such as labels or entries is done with this widget.
+* StringVar(): Management of the value of widgets such as labels or entries is done with this widget.

-e.
-IntVar(): It is responsible for returning the value as an integer.
+* IntVar(): It is responsible for returning the value as an integer.

-f.
-Entry(): Text strings are accepted with the help of this widget.
+* Entry(): Text strings are accepted with the help of this widget.

 # 8. Function for generating bill:
 ```